VDE: Don't Miss Out On The Next Oil Wave (NYSEARCA:VDE)

 Vanguard Energy ETF Holdings - Vanguard

 The Vanguard Energy ETF has a well distributed portfolio of some of the largest energy companies.
-The company's distributed portfolio is more than 40% Exxon Mobil (NYSE:XOM) and Chevron (NYSE:CVX), with significant stakes in other American energy companies.
+The company's distributed portfolio is more than 40% Exxon Mobil (XOM) and Chevron (CVX), with significant stakes in other American energy companies.
 This stake currently provides investors with a dividend yield of more than 6%.

 That dividend yield provides investors, along with capital appreciation potential, the potential for significant returns.
 The oil industry has the potential to grow significantly in the coming years, it recovered impressively from 2016, and it still composes a significant component of our energy policy.
 All of this together presents an enormous opportunity to those that invest now.